-Axess Group revealed on Tuesday that it has secured two contracts – one with MODEC and the other one with Aibel – for Equinor’s Bacalhau FPSO, which the company says will be “one of the largest FPSOs ever delivered to Brazil.”
+Axess Group revealed on Tuesday that it had secured two contracts – one with MODEC and the other one with Aibel – for Equinor’s Bacalhau FPSO.
+The company says this will be “one of the largest FPSOs ever delivered to Brazil.”

 Rod Matzdorff, Client Manager at Axess Group, remarked: “We are happy to be recognised for our expertise in inspections, certifications and compliance.
 With this project, we look forward to further developing the good working relationships we have with both MODEC and Aibel.”

 Furthermore, the contract awarded by MODEC includes the design review and certification of lifting appliances of the hull and select modules in China.
 On the other hand, Aibel’s fabrication yard in Laem Chabang, Thailand, awarded a similar service contract for the vessel’s topside modules, enabling Axess to provide engineering review, inspection, testing and certification of lifting appliances, to ensure statutory compliance and delivery to region-specific standards.

 Ricardo Freire, Operations Director of APME at Axess Group, commented: “Thanks to the good collaboration with the MODEC team in Singapore and China, as well as the continued support by Aibel’s team in Thailand, the site inspections are being performed seamlessly under standardised processes and requirements.”